polohot/grabsubmission/README.md

 (go to section 3.3 of the notebook)<br>
 1. Download trained model https://drive.google.com/open?id=1bXHQwkWT5fLlCq0Uye8G-kF7RoKTlI4q <br>
 2. paste in directory **grabchallange/data/**<br>
-3. Copy pictures into **grabchallange/hold_out_images** folder<
+3. Copy pictures into **grabchallange/hold_out_images** folder
 4. Import library at the top of the notebook
-5. Go to section 3.2 of notebook, follow line by line
+5. Go to section 3.3 of notebook, follow line by line